astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/assignment/augmented.md

             return 42

 f = Foo()

+# TODO: There should be an error here, but it should be an `unsupported-operator error`,
+# possibly with the information that `Foo.__iadd__` may be unbound as additional context.

 # error: [call-potentially-unbound-method] "Call to potentially unbound method `__iadd__` on object of type `Foo`"
 f += "Hello, world!"